Political Advertisement Disclosures

-See the Political Advertising Disclaimer Chart for information on what disclaimers are required for campaign advertisements.
+See the Political Advertising Disclosure Charts for information on what disclaimers are required for campaign advertisements.

-The disclaimer portion of the ad identifies the person or entity who paid for or authorized the communication so that potential voters may know who is funding campaign advertisements.
-The Political Reform Act requires specific disclaimers for certain types of communications.
-For example, candidates for all elections in California must include "paid for by" disclaimers on campaign mailings.
+The disclosure portion of the ad identifies the person or entity who paid for and authorized the communication so that potential voters may know who is funding campaign advertisements.
+The Political Reform Act requires specific disclosures for certain types of communications.

-Please note that disclaimers must be updated in a timely manner if the committee name changes and/or if there are new $50,000 donors.
+Please note that disclosures must be updated in a timely manner if the committee name changes and/or if there are new $50,000 donors.
 For more information see our Campaign Disclosure Manuals.

 Reporting Advertisement Expenses

 In addition to including proper disclaimers on political advertisements, candidates are also required to disclose advertising expenses and contributions on their campaign reports.
 Please note that more than one report may be required.
 For more information, see the appropriate filing schedules and our Campaign Disclosure Manuals.